M. Ed In Curriculum & Instruction

 • Educational Consultant

-The Master of Education in Curriculum and Instruction degree program is built on a foundation in advanced courses in education with courses that focus on specializations in teaching and learning in a variety of settings.
-These specializations include:
+The Master of Education in Curriculum and Instruction degree program is built on a foundation of advanced courses in education, with courses that focus on specializations in teaching and learning in a variety of settings.
+These master’s degree in education online specializations include:

-• Higher Education Administration — Gain an understanding of how to effectively lead and communicate in a college or university setting by studying topics like college student development, educational law, financial management, academic administration, and student affairs.
+• Higher Education Administration — Understand how to effectively lead and communicate in a college or university setting by studying topics like college student development, educational law, financial management, school administration, and student affairs.

 • Instructional Technology — Prepare for career opportunities as a learning technology or library media specialist by developing a broad understanding of technology tools available to support instruction, curriculum development, and instructional design from pre-kindergarten to high school.